Runa457/chocolate_hunter_runa/README.md

   After each battle, you can choose one of the three paths to proceed.\
   Each path contains series of battles.\

-  You can check the amount of chocolate enemies have and the number of enemies.
+  You can check the total number of battles (S), the number of enemies (E), amount of chocolate enemies have (C).

 + #### In the battlefield

   She can fight with two types of attack.\
-  Melee type costs nothing, but weak.\
+  Melee type attack is physical element attack.
+It costs nothing, but weak.

+  She can use various magic to strengthen self or attack enemies.
   Magic type attack is powerful, but it costs mana.
 It can target single or multiple enemy.

   When battle is over, chocolates and experiences are gained.